-- 92 - 93 Here we investigate the general behavioural responses of insects to air movements under stable - 94 NBL conditions by measuring the velocities of more than 2.95 million insect targets, relative to - 95 the vertical motion of the air in which they are flying, from a site in Oklahoma, USA.
-This Great - 96 Plains location is situated in the 'Mississippi flyway' where nocturnally-migrating insects ride - 97 warm southerly nocturnal low-level jet winds, easily covering distances of several hundred - 88 kilometres in a night's flight^{15, 20}.
-This phenomenon is of considerable agricultural importance - because it facilitates the annual invasion, every spring and summer, of the northern Great Plains - states of USA and Canada by economically significant pests (leafhoppers, aphids and moths) which cannot overwinter in this region^{15, 20-22}.
-Low-level jets are also important for long-distance - which cannot overwinter in this region^{15, 20-22}.
-Low-level jets are also important for long-distance spread of insect pests in other parts of the world^{23, 24}. - 103 Previously, we have found that Lagrangian stochastic modelling is an effective way to account - 104 for small insect movements in convective boundary layers10.
-Here we show that this modelling - approach can also account for insect movements in stable boundary layers.
-We show that our - theory can symmetrically and mechanistically link together characteristic features of the insect - 107 flight behaviours (responses) to known flow features in the stable boundary layer as well as the - 108 convective boundary layer. - 109 - 110
+Here we investigate the general behavioural responses of insects to air movements under stable NBL conditions by measuring the velocities of more than 2.95 million insect targets, relative to the vertical motion of the air in which they are flying, from a site in Oklahoma, USA.
+This Great Plains location is situated in the 'Mississippi flyway' where nocturnally-migrating insects ride warm southerly nocturnal low-level jet winds, easily covering distances of several hundred kilometres in a night's flight.
+This phenomenon is of considerable agricultural importance because it facilitates the annual invasion, every spring and summer, of the northern Great Plains states of USA and Canada by economically significant pests (leafhoppers, aphids and moths) which cannot overwinter in this region15,20-22.
+Low-level jets are also important for long-distance spread of insect pests in other parts of the world.

+Previously, we have found that Lagrangian stochastic modelling is an effective way to account for small insect movements in convective boundary layers.
+Here we show that this modelling approach can also account for insect movements in stable boundary layers.
+We show that our theory can symmetrically and mechanistically link together characteristic features of the insect flight behaviours (responses) to known flow features in the stable boundary layer.

-111 Method and Observational Results
+Method and Observational Results

-113 The data used in this study encompasses 1^{st} July - 31^{st} August 2015.
-This 2-month interval was 114 selected to minimize additional radar clutter from migrating birds, and is the same period as that 115 investigated by Wainwright et al.10.
-Here we are concerned with insect flight in the nocturnal 116 stable boundary layer rather than the daytime convective boundary layer as examined previously.
+The data used in this study encompasses 1st July-31st August 2015.
+This 2-month interval was selected to minimize additional radar clutter from migrating birds, and is the same period as that investigated by Wainwright et al..
+Here we are concerned with insect flight in the nocturnal stable boundary layer rather than the daytime convective boundary layer as examined previously.

-The methods used herein largely follow those used in ref.
-10, which were based on a modified version of the analysis used by Geerts and Miao^{25, 26}.
-The vertical air motion was provided by a 118 119 zenith-pointing Halo Streamline pulsed Doppler lidar (Halo Photonics, Malvern, UK) located at 120 the Atmospheric Radiation Measurement program Southern Great Plains (SGP) site in Lamont, 121 122 Oklahoma, USA.
-The SGP site is located at 36.605° N, 97.485° W and is at an altitude of 318 m above mean sea level.
+The methods used herein largely follow those used in ref. , which were based on a modified version of the analysis used by Geerts and Miao.
+The vertical air motion was provided by a zenith-pointing Halo Streamline pulsed Doppler lidar (Halo Photonics, Malvern, UK) located at the Atmospheric Radiation Measurement program Southern Great Plains (SGP) site in Lamont, Oklahoma, USA.
+The SGP site is located at 36.605°N, 97.485°W and is at an altitude of 318 m above mean sea level.
 The topography is flat and the habitat is dominated by rangeland.
-During 123 124 July and August 2015 when this study takes place, the average daily high temperature was 32.3 125 °C and the average night-time low was 20.4 °C. The data provided by the Doppler lidar does not contain returns from insect motion and provides the true vertical motion, w_a , of the background 126 flow in which insects in the boundary layer are embedded at temporal and spatial resolutions of 127 128 1.2 s and 26 m, respectively.
-A co-located Ka-band (8.6-mm wavelength) zenith-pointing cloud radar (ProSensing Inc., Amherst, MA, USA) also measures vertical motion, here denoted w_r , but 129 this contains the motion of the insects superimposed on the background flow.
-The w_r data from 130 the Ka-band radar has temporal and spatial resolution of 2.7 s and 30 m respectively.
-The spatial 131 and temporal resolution of the remote sensing instruments are considerably higher than any other 132 existing instrumentation which can sense insect motion over a period of several weeks or 133 134 months.
-By comparing the vertical motion with and without insect 'contamination' we are able 135 to derive the component due to the motion of the insects alone, w_i , from simple subtraction via w_i

-- 136 = $w_r w_a$.
-Throughout this paper we will use the convention of positive values of w representing - 137 rising air or insect motion and negative values representing subsidence or descent.
+During July and August 2015 when this study takes place, the average daily high temperature was 32.3 °C and the average night-time low was 20.4 °C. The data provided by the Doppler lidar does not contain returns from insect motion and provides the true vertical motion, $w{a}$ , of the background flow in which insects in the boundary layer are embedded at temporal and spatial resolutions of 1.2 s and 26 m, respectively.
+A co-located Ka-band (8.6-mm wavelength) zenith-pointing cloud radar (ProSensing Inc., Amherst, MA, USA) also measures vertical motion, here denoted $w_r$ , but this contains the motion of the insects superimposed on the background flow.
+The $w_r$ data from the Ka-band radar has temporal and spatial resolution of 2.7 s and 30 m respectively.
+The spatial and temporal resolution of the remote sensing instruments are considerably higher than any other existing instrumentation which can sense insect motion over a period of several weeks or months.
+By comparing the vertical motion with and without insect 'contamination' we are able to derive the component due to the motion of the insects alone, $w{i}$ , from simple subtraction via $w_i = w_r - w_a$ .
+Throughout this paper we will use the convention of positive values of w representing rising air or insect motion and negative values representing subsidence or descent.